ayushbirla71/whatsapp-campaign-server/postman/Complete-API-Testing-Guide.md

 # Complete WhatsApp Server API Testing Guide

 This guide provides a comprehensive workflow for testing all APIs in the WhatsApp Business Server using the complete Postman collection.
+The collection includes **42 API endpoints** covering authentication, user management, organizations, templates, campaigns, audience management, and asset generation.

 ## Setup Instructions